Miss BumBum Suzy Cortez Gets Dirty On The Beach While Rocking Tiny String Bikini

 Just weeks ago, Suzy was crowned Miss BumBum for the second time.
 The Playboy model beat out women from across the globe, including the UK, United States, Canada, Australia, Spain, France, Germany, Portugal, Mexico, and her own home country of Brazil to win the title, per Barstool Sports.

-Suzy took home the crown sporting a tiny bikini and thigh-high boots that were made to look like the Brazilian flag and show off her pert posterior as she beat out Rayane Laura Souza from France and Jessica Lopez from Britain, who took second and third places respectively.
+Suzy took home the crown sporting a tiny bikini and thigh-high boots that were made to look like the Brazilian flag and show off her pert posterior as she beat out Rayane Laura Souza from France and Jessica Lopes from Britain, who took second and third places respectively.

 In addition to her title as Miss BumBum, Suzy is also known for being a huge sports fan and has admitted that she’s more than enthusiastic about soccer star, Lionel Messi.
 Cortez often posts photos and videos of herself watching or promoting soccer, and even stunned some fans when she tattooed Messi’s name on her hip right above her famous booty.